 Tip: Do NOT download files directly from the internet straight onto your E2B drive.
 Directly downloaded files can be highly fragmented.
 Always download onto another disk first and then copy the payload file onto your E2B drive.

-(For example: Windows 8 installer ISOs must go in the \_ISO\WINDOWS\WIN8 folder; but Windows 8 .imgPTN files can be copied to \_ISO\WINDOWS\WIN8 or can be placed in any of the normal menu folders).
-Most files need to be contiguous.
+(For example: Windows 8 installer ISO files must go in the \_ISO\WINDOWS\WIN8 folder, but Windows 8 .imgPTN files can be copied to \_ISO\WINDOWS\WIN8 or can be placed in any of the normal menu folders.

 Note: For Windows Vista/7/8/10 .ISO files, use a 'Removable-type' of USB Flash drive (or connect an extra small 'Helper' USB Flash drive of the 'Removable' type as well), or use MakePartImage to convert the ISO file to a .imgPTN file which also will support UEFI-booting.